hcomet/cydWeeWX/README.md

   <img src="./images/cydWeeWXNight.jpg" />
 </p>

-The cydWeeWX device makes use of Arduino [WiFi Manager](https://github.com/tzapu/WiFiManager) library to implement a Configuration Portal.
-The Configuration Portal allows you to set up the WiFi configuration as well as input the URL for your WeeWX server.
+The cydWeeWX device makes use of the Arduino [WiFi Manager](https://github.com/tzapu/WiFiManager) library to implement a Configuration Portal.
+The Configuration Portal allows you to set up the WiFi configuration as well as the URL for your WeeWX server.

 ## Configuration

+Install the cydWeeWX firmware on you CYD by either:
+* building and uploading the firmware yourself using the [build instructions](./cydWeeWX/README.md)
+* or, installing a prebuilt image through your browser using this [web based ESP32 flash tool](https://hcomet.github.io/cydWeeWX/cydWeeWXFlash.html).

-Build and install the cydWeeWX firmware on you CYD as outlined in the [build instructions](./cydWeeWX/README.md).
-Also [install and configure](./WeeWX/README.md) the weewx-json extension on your WeeWX server.
-When the cydWeeWX is booted for the first time the WiFI access and the WeeWX server URL will need to be configured.
+Then [install and configure](./WeeWX/README.md) the weewx-json extension on your WeeWX server.

+When cydWeeWX is booted for the first time the WiFI access and the WeeWX server URL will need to be configured.
 The cydWeeWX display should look as shown:

 <p align="center">
   <img src="./images/apConfigMessage.jpg" />